- patience and the ability to remain calm in stressful situations

 - giving advice on health, nutrition and lifestyle changes

 - checking and recording clients' progress, using methods like measuring heart rate and levels of body fat

 You could work at a fitness centre or at a client's home.

 Your working environment may be outdoors some of the time.

 You could take further instructor courses to learn new skills to offer clients, like yoga, pilates, nutrition or aerobics.

 With further training, you could also work with people recovering from illness or who have medical conditions.

-You can find out more about careers in exercise and fitness from the National Register of Personal Trainers.Data from National Careers Service.
+You can find out more about careers in exercise and fitness from the National Register of Personal Trainers.Powered by Pathways.